 The award from the European Research Council will fund a five-year project to study hip hop on six continents.

-Dr Rollefson and a team of researchers will investigate how and why this highly localized African American music has translated so easily to far-flung communities and contexts around the globe.
+Dr Rollefson and a team of researchers will investigate how and why this highly localised African American music has translated so easily to far-flung communities and contexts around the globe.

-Rollefson says, “The answer lies in the ways that the art form privileges local knowledge as a key to unlock global truths.
+“The answer lies in the ways that the art form privileges local knowledge as a key to unlock global truths.
 Hip hop imagines the world from a bottom-up rather than top-down perspective.
-What’s more, it’s a form of progressive populism that has the capacity to correct our current path towards bigotry and intolerance, so I think it’s time to listen to these voices that are on the front lines of history.”
+What’s more, it’s a form of progressive populism that has the capacity to correct our current path towards bigotry and intolerance, so I think it’s time to listen to these voices that are on the front lines of history," Rollefson said.

 Indeed, hip hop resonates with people all around the world.
 As the Turkish Berliner rapper Chefket said in an interview with Rollefson: "Maybe they didn't know it, but they were speaking to me in my community too."